adrien-dubois/unlimited-medium-freedium/README.md

 Contributions are welcome!
 Please feel free to file a bug report and/or submit a Pull Request.

-## Support

-If you find this extension useful, please consider:
-- Giving it a star on GitHub
-- Supporting [Freedium](https://freedium.cfd) by donating to help maintain their service

 ## Acknowledgements

 This extension wouldn't be possible without [Freedium](https://freedium.cfd), which provides the service to read Medium articles without a paywall.
-A big thank you to the Freedium team for making this possible!
+If you find this extension useful, please consider supporting [Freedium](https://freedium.cfd) by donating to help maintain their service